YashBhut1524/OCR-Tool-App-using-PyTesseract/README.md

 **OCR Tool using Python**

 This project is a simple OCR (Optical Character Recognition) tool built using Python and `pytesseract`.
-It allows users to extract text from images using three different methods:
+It allows users to extract text from images using two different methods:

 1. **Custom Snipping Tool** – Users can select a specific area of the screen to capture and extract text.
-2. **Full-Screen Screenshot** – Captures the entire screen and performs OCR on the image.
-3. **Upload from Device** – Users can upload an image from their local storage for text extraction.
+2. **Upload from Device** – Users can upload an image from their local storage for text extraction.

 This tool provides an easy way to recognize and extract text from images efficiently.